SharkSnack/shiren-6/content/system/villages.md

 - This is where you return to if you collapse.

+#### Grandpa Uzu

+- Talk to Grandpa Uzu inside the small, plain-looking house to receive an Onigiri.
+    - Uzu no longer gives you an Onigiri after a certain point, but the condition is unknown.

 #### Warehouse

 - Leave items on the ground to store them.